meldadede/nevernote/mastering_vim/02-seek_help.md

 ## Browsing helpgrep result

-* `:cnext` show me the next match
+* `:cnext` show me the next match in file
-* `:cprev` show me the previous match
+* `:cprev` show me the previous match in file
 * `:cnfile` show me the next help file matching
 * `:cpfile` show me the previous help file matching

-> You dont have to do that but there is a function that maps arrow keys to browsing helpgrep results.
-It maps follwing
+> You dont have to do that but there is a configuration that maps arrow keys for browsing helpgrep results.
+Here it is
   * -> : cnext
   * -> -> : cnfile
   * <- : cprev
   * <-<- : cpfile

-Here is how to do it inside vimrc.
+Here is vimrc mapping for it.

     " Make it easy to navigate errors (and vimgreps)... nmap <silent> <RIGHT>         :cnext<CR>